drnasin/mysql-pdo-secure-session-handler/README.md

 If you need any help let me know.
 Just use the "Issues" tab...

 ### Tests
-Update database variables in tests/phpunit.xml
+Update database variables in tests/phpunit.xml, then

-Run: `composer tests`
+run: `composer tests`

+### Code coverage
+Code coverage will be generated in tests/build directory.